jmwernham/a1/README.md

-**Note:** This project was created on the 11th of February 2024, with this READNE file also being created on the 11th of February 2024.
+**Note:** This project was created on the 11/02/24, with this READNE file also being created on the 11/02/24.

 #### Exploring US Bikeshare Data